2021 Rafting Outlook: Business as Usual Across the West…Almost

-Despite looming drought concerns, the California rafting season is already underway, and, at this point, outfitters remain optimistic.
+Despite looming drought concerns, the California rafting season is already underway.
 That’s because some of the most popular and accessible whitewater runs in the state, like the American River near Sacramento and the Tuolumne River near Yosemite, are dam-controlled and typically provide reliable recreational flows spring through late summer/early fall.
-If the state falls into critically-dry levels in the coming weeks, however, there’s a good chance rafters will see more days when local water agencies do not release water for recreational access which will impact the weekly availability of some of California’s most popular whitewater rafting trips.
+As the state falls into “critically-dry” levels, however, some local water agencies have said they will release water fewer days for recreational access which will impact the weekly availability of some of California’s most popular whitewater rafting trips.

 Right now based on what we know, “We are expecting normal dam release flows (1,100 CFS) on the Tuolumne for the season from Memorial Day to Labor Day,” says Chris.
 “There might be a couple of days that the water levels will push up to the 3,000 CFS range, but at this point we are not expecting very high water for any length of time.”